dangnh0611/oidc_provider_with_facial_mfa/relying_party/README.md

-# Google login demo with Flask
+# OIDC login demo with Flask

 You can learn Flask OAuth 2.0 client with this demo.